 Still need more recipes to use up bananas?
-Whip up a batch of these delicious double chocolate banana muffins and these banana blueberry oatmeal breakfast cookies.
+Whip up a batch of these delicious double chocolate chip banana muffins and these banana blueberry oatmeal breakfast cookies.
 Or try this banana pudding cookie recipe.

 The lighter, more elegant, and slightly sweeter cousin of banana bread, this banana cake is the perfect treat to serve at your next formal dinner or tea party!

 Ingredients And Possible Substitutions